The Miserable Mill: Foreshadowing

 The last picture of The Miserable Mill shows Sir watching Olaf and his henchman escaping, while two students (a boy and a girl) prepare to board a school bus.
 This is a reference to Duncan and Isadora Quagmire, and the events of the next book: The Austere Academy.

 References in book

-The name Georgina Orwell is most likely a reference to George Orwell, famed for his novels (prominently amongst them Nineteen Eighty-Four, to which there are several other references in the series).
+The name Georgina Orwell is most likely a reference to George Orwell, famed for his novels.
+Prominently amongst them is Nineteen Eighty-Four, which also involved brainwashing.